mputs/BayesCCal/README.md

 pip install git+https://github.com/mputs/BayesCCal.git
 ```

+The module is compatible with classifiers in scikit-learn, as long as predict_proba is implemented.

 ## a simple example

 For the example, we will use the Banknote Authentication dataset.
 First we will import the data and only select two features: